openstack/nova/doc/source/admin/index.rst

 that interact with underlying virtualization mechanisms that run on your host operating system, and exposes functionality over a web-based API.

+..
+TODO(mriedem): This index page has a lot of content which should be organized into groups for things like configuration, operations, troubleshooting, etc.

 .. toctree::
    :maxdepth: 2